The best Halloween event for every type of child in Newcastle

-It’s time to start planning Halloween activities (Image: Pixabay)
+It’s time to start filling up the calendar with Halloween activities

 October has arrived on Tyneside and there’s something spooky in the air.

 Halloween season is just around the corner and children across the region are already hatching plans for costumes and eyeing up ghastly activities for later this month.

 Parents may be reluctant to be thinking ahead to the end of October already, but with many events already taking bookings and kids in the mood to make up for an underwhelming year of festivities in 2020, it’s about time to fill the calendar.